Vinlic/WebVideoCreator/README.en-US.md

 ### Transparent Channel Videos

 Transparent videos are great for compositing digital avatars (e.g., VTubers) into video scenes.
+Please refer to **[Rendering Example Page](https://github.com/Vinlic/WebVideoCreator/wiki/Rendering-Example)** Last Demo

 In WVC, transparent videos should be in the `webm` format.
 Internally, they will be re-encoded into two mp4 container videos: one for the color base video and one for the mask video.
 These videos will be used for blending and drawing using the `globalCompositeOperation` in the browser canvas.

 For users, it's seamless.
 You just need to include a `<video>` element in your HTML with the `src` set to the webm video file.